-Ukraine celebrates International Women’s Day on 8 March each year.
-The holiday first appeared in the United States and was organised by the Socialist Party of America to commemorate the strike of the International Ladies Garment Workers.
+Ukraine celebrates Women’s Day on 8 March each year.
+The holiday first appeared in the United States in the early 1900’s and was organised to commemorate the strike of the International Ladies Garment Workers.

 Women were paid less than men and employees were charged for their clothes lockers, chairs and were fined for minor infractions.
 In some factories, women were required to use outside toilets.
 To prevent work interruption, doors exiting the building were locked and employees required permission from a foreman to open it.

-Women are celebrated on Women’s Day with gifts and flowers.
+In Ukraine, women are celebrated on Women’s Day with gifts and flowers.
 Many restaurants offer special events, some so popular that advanced reservations must be made.
 Clubs also offer free or reduced price entrance for women on Women’s Day.
-Because it is a public holiday, schools, banks and government offices are closed.

 Over the years, Women’s Day has been associated with spring, love and positive thoughts.
 Men are expected to give gifts, greeting cards and sweets to all the women who are important in their lives, including grandmothers, mothers, wives and sisters.